fesiib/expressedit-website/index.markdown

 ## Pipeline

 <span class="sys-name">ExpressEdit</span> is powered by CV & LLM based pipeline that interprets NL & Sketch edit commands.
-It consist of 2 stages: (1) offline stage which preprocesses the footage to extract useful metadata; (2) online stage which interprets the edit commands of the user using the preprocessed metadata.
+It consists of 2 stages: (1) the offline stage which preprocesses the footage to extract useful metadata; (2) the online stage which interprets the edit commands of the user using the preprocessed metadata.

 ### Preprocessing stage (offline)

 ![The animation that shows the preprocessing stage of the pipeline](/assets/img/pipeline-offline.gif)

-The pipeline first preprocess the footage video and extract textual descriptions of *10-second segments* and segmentations of each *1-second frame* of the video.
+The pipeline first preprocesses the footage video and extracts textual descriptions of *10-second segments* and segmentations of each *1-second frame* of the video.

 Textual descriptions consist of
 - **dense captions** by <a href="https://github.com/davidnvq/grit">GRIT</a>